vcfxb/wright-lang/README.md

 | Crates.io (Latest) | [![Crates.io](https://img.shields.io/crates/dv/wright.svg)](https://crates.io/crates/wright/0.8.0) |

-Wright is a lightweight programming language heavily inspired by Rust.
-Wright aims to take advantage of some of Rust's key features such as safety and speed, and augment them a number of other features and additions to the backend and type system.
+Wright is an all-purpose programming language inspired by Rust, Ada, and Typescript.
+Pulling from all three of these excellent languages, Wright intends to offer a combination of speed, ergonomics, and precision.

 ##### The core goals of the language:
-* Ease of use
-* Robustness
-* Reasonable speed
+* Developer experience -- Every error message, syntax choice, and standard library function should be friendly and well documented.
+* Robustness -- Wright's type system should be expressive enough to appropriately capture the domain, representation, and functionality of every symbol the programmer interacts with.
+* Speed -- Wright leverages the newest version of LLVM (at the time of writing, LLVM 17), to compile code directly to assembly, avoiding the overhead of an interpreter, garbage collector, and other associated tools by default.
-* Memory Safety
+* Memory Safety -- Wright pulls significant inspiration from Rust's lifetime system, with some modifications.
-* Concurrency
-* Portability

 ### Installation:
 There are several installation options.
 1. Get the latest stable version from [the releases page](https://github.com/vcfxb/wright-lang/releases).
 2. If you have rust, via `cargo install wright`.
-3. Building from source, by cloning this repository, and running `cargo build --release` in the wright directory, and then adding wright/target/release to your system path.
+3. Building from source, by cloning this repository, and running `cargo build --release` in the wright directory, and then adding `wright/target/release` to your system path.
+You will need LLVM 17 installed and appropriately configured to compile Wright.
+See the [llvm-sys crate docs](https://crates.io/crates/llvm-sys) for tips on how to do this.